 Poland is well known among budget travelers to Eastern European countries due to its abundance of attractions, favorable exchange rates, affordable food prices, and hotel alternatives.
 It costs a small percentage of what you would in other major cities for lodging, dining, and other activities.
 The US dollar and the euro are exchanged for the Polish zloty at highly favorable rates.

-A city with distinctive European art, a rich history, interesting culture, and the cheapest range of bars, restaurants, and world-class museums.
+It is a city with distinctive European art, a rich history, an exciting culture, and the cheapest range of bars, restaurants, and world-class museums.
 You can live a significantly lavish lifestyle for less in Warsaw, with the opportunity to dine out for fine meals, beverages, and more.
 It is also less crowded.

-The gorgeous cities of Krakow and Gdansk have stunning architecture and rich history.
-Krakow’s Main Market Square, where you’ll find the cathedral and other beautiful buildings, is the largest old town square in Europe.
+The gorgeous cities of Krakow and Gdańsk have stunning architecture and rich histories.
+Krakow’s Main Market Square, where you’ll find the cathedral and other beautiful buildings, is Europe’s largest old town square.

 6. Hungary

-Another affordable destination to go to in Europe is Hungary.
+Another affordable destination in Europe is Hungary.
 Rich folk customs are still practiced here, yet the area is also sufficiently cosmopolitan thanks to its vibrant culture and young population.
 Many tourist sites, such as the enthralling old town, Revolution Square, and Stavropoleos Church, are completely free.

-Major cities such as Szeged and Eger are the cheapest European cities.
 Szeged is a fantastic student city with wonderful weather and excellent cafes.
 Beautiful and historically significant, Eger is ideal for those seeking a quieter time.
-The people are incredibly friendly and humble, the hills are breathtaking, and every structure is a work of art.
+The people are amiable and humble, the hills are breathtaking, and every structure is a work of art.
 Hungarians are diligent people, but they also party hard.

 7. Romania